YumeMichi/elichika/README.md

 # elichika

-Love Live!
-All Stars Local Server
+Local Server for Love Live!
+All Stars JP / International